AbGuthrie/goquery/README.md

 # Integration

-To support the various features of goquery, your backend will need to support various APIs used to interact with your fleet.
-Not all APIs are needed but there are no redundant APIs (goquery can work without all APIs but will have its functionality diminished).
+To support the various features of goquery, your backend will need to support a number of APIs to interact with your fleet.
+The core APIs are required for basic functionality but future APIs may focus on more fringe features such as ATC, file pulling, etc. goquery can work without these APIs and that functionality will be disabled.

-### Core API
+## Core API

 The following endpoints are required to enable goquery to talk to a host's osquery instance.
-See `goserver/mock_osquery_server.go` for an example implementation.
+See `goserver/mock_osquery_server.go` for a reference implementation.

-#### checkHost
+### checkHost
-Verify a host exists in the fleet.
+**Description:** Verify a host exists in the fleet.

+**goquery Provides:** UUID

+**goquery Expects:** Information on that UUID: if it exists or not, osquery version, hostname, operating system version.

+---

-#### scheduleQuery
+### scheduleQuery
-Schedule a query on a remote machine.
+**Description:** Schedule a query on a remote machine.

+**goquery Provides:** UUID, query

+**goquery Expects:** A unique identifier for that query will be passed to fetchResults for updates on the query.

+---

-#### fetchResults
+### fetchResults
-Pull the results of a query by the name returned from scheduleQuery
+**Description:** Pull the results of a query by the name returned from scheduleQuery

+**goquery Provides:** queryName

+**goquery Expects:** The query results if they are available

 ## Config